-I am 77 and still unknown as a writer of major import, but as ridiculous as it may sound, I am patient.
+I am 78 and still unknown as a writer of major import, but as ridiculous as it may sound, I am patient.
 Here and there I have had my moments, glimpses of where I might go, but they have been ephemeral, a tease.
 Fortunately, they have also given me a hint at possibilities.
 So, like an adolescent, hope springs eternal, firing me up, creating expectations, also setting me up for disappointment.
 Whatever happens, the effect on my writing is the same as always.
 I am as charged and excited as day one when I couldn’t understand something and the light went on.
 I found an answer.
-I write and write and write.
+I write and write and write for those glimpses.

 I still get excited by the joy of discovery.
 My head suddenly feels clear.
 More than that, realizing I have something to say that isn’t being said elsewhere, gets me going.
 Even if someone else has gotten there first, I take that as confirmation.
 Whether I, or someone else, I’m thrilled when I discover an answer to a question that is bothering me.